AlbertArakelyan/AlbertArakelyan/README.md

 <img src="https://user-images.githubusercontent.com/61713118/179591774-4b74f7e3-d7de-4f13-94e3-03dac3b1f14a.png" width="200" height="200" />

-I am Albert, an always inspired web developer.
+I am Albert, an always inspired web developer with a track record of using JavaScript and its frameworks to help businesses build and manage stronger code bases.
 ---
 ### :man_technologist: About me:
 I am a front-end web developer from Armenia 🇦🇲

 - :telescope: I’m working as a Software Developer and contributing to frontend for building web applications.

 - :seedling: I am also coaching junior developers who are just starting in their careers.
 As the leader of the front-end development team.

 - :zap: In my free time, I develop demo projects with different technologies and read tech articles.